-The Colorado potato beetle (Leptinotarsa decemlineata) is, by far, the biggest pest for both backyard and commercial potato growers.
-These tiny beetles with orange and black stripes are prodigious breeders and each female can lay up to 25 eggs at a time.
+The Colorado potato beetle (Leptinotarsa decemlineata) is by far the biggest pest for both backyard and commercial potato growers.
+These tiny beetles with orange and black stripes are prodigious breeders, and each female can lay up to 25 eggs at a time.
 Once the eggs hatch, the larvae do the majority of the damage to potato plants while satisfying their voracious appetites.

-Organic Methods for Getting Rid of Colorado Potato Beetle
+Organic Treatments for Colorado Potato Beetle

 - Apply neem oil as needed.
-This is the organic gardener's go-to insecticide and it works wonders, even better than most conventional options.
+This is the organic gardener's go-to insecticide, and it works wonders, even better than most conventional options.

 - Hand-pick beetles, larvae, and eggs and throw them in a bucket of soapy water to kill them.